As a property owner, do you know about squatting laws in Texas?

 - Have it inspected on a regular basis.

-- Always remember to pay your property taxes.
+- Always ensure you are paying property taxes.

 - Have the property's entrances blocked.